Lean Startup Short Course

 • Live Lectures (Week 1): Three 3.5-hour sessions focused on Lean Startup methodology and interactive breakout activities (~10.5 hours total).

-• Midpoint Check-In (Week 2): One 3.5-hour mentor-led session with early customer discovery insights and “Lessons Learned” presentations.
+• Midpoint Check-In (Week 2): One 3.5-hour instructor and mentor led session with early customer discovery insights and “Lessons Learned” presentations.

 • Final Presentation (Week 3): One 3.5-hour closing session with team reflections and final “Lessons Learned” presentations.